roVer-HM/flowcontrol/README.md

 For case 2, the coupled simulator crownet can be used.

 ### Reaction model
-It depends on the perception and the mooed whether agents react to rerouting measure.
+It depends on many factors whether agents react to rerouting measure.
 Even if the information about the rerouting is transmitted succesfully, some agents might not react.

 We model this with a simplified model:
-* time-delay: we define a random variable for the reaction time from which we draw randomly.
-* reacitvity: we define a random variable for the reactivity from which we draw randomly.
+* reactivity: we define a random variable for the reactivity from which we draw randomly.

 ## System requirements
 Python >= 3.7 required.